muemamus/zekondi/README.md

 ### Features to add in the future

--Ability of other sellers to sell their products
+- Ability of other sellers to sell their products

--Add buyers' order history
+- Add buyers' order history

--Add tests
+- Add tests